 Capitalists however may not agree.
 A serious obstacle to population management, is the desire for uncontrolled consumer growth, by producers and financial services providers.
 But encouraging consumerism is exactly why our planet is warming.
 Capitalists see the growing world populations not as human beings but as consumers, and therefore a source of wealth.
 Listen to politicians and economists demand for greater “Expansion” and “Growth” and understand that that means more people, higher consumption and rising profits. which also requires more energy and therefore more global warming.

-The burning of fossil fuels whether Oil, Coal or Wood, releases into the air tiny particles which when inhaled by animals or humans, has a detrimental effect on the health of all life-forms.
+Apart from contributing to the damage caused by global warming The burning of fossil fuels whether Oil, Coal or Wood, releases into the air tiny particles which when inhaled by animals or humans, has a detrimental effect on the health of all life-forms.
 Whether we burn fossil fuels to heat our homes. generate electricity, or fuel our transport we are endangering our health.
 The same applies to the burning of waste in incinerators. to generate electricity.
 Some of the gasses released during the combustion of fossil or solid fuels, rise into the upper atmosphere and create a blanket around the Earth, preventing excess heat from escaping into space.
 This is another reason for global warming.
 But the main concern should be the sickness and bad health such air pollution causes to humans.

 The pollution of the land and the water table by burying waste in landfill sites leading to a significant loss of fresh clean water, The pollution of our oceans as we dump billions of tons of Sewage into our rivers and oceans.
 Overuse of pesticides and fertilizers on our gardens and farms which contaminate the water supply and kill insects and bees at the bottom of the food chain but which are essential for propagation of fauna and vegetation without which the environment is doomed.
 The building of factories and houses on natural flood plains without regard to the threat to life or the consequences of the loss of natures own water storage and purification process.